nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-12-11-professional-scrum-immingham-uk/index.md

 resourceType: blog
 slug: professional-scrum-immingham-uk
 aliases:
   - /blog/professional-scrum-immingham-uk
 tags:
   - professioal-scrum
   - psf
   - scrum
 categories:
   - people-and-process
-coverImage: nakedalm-experts-professional-scrum-6-6.png
+preview: nakedalm-experts-professional-scrum-6-6.png
 ---

 As my first engagement as naked ALM Consulting in the UK I got to work with the fantastic team at DFDS Seaways and teach the Professional Scrum course from Scrum.org.